 Learn how to layer a classic sweet drink, the tequila sunrise using this same technique.

 Layering a cocktail is all about density, the heavier liquids will sink to the bottom and the lighter ones will float on top.
 For this cocktail, the gin, orange juice and lemon juice and shaken together and poured into a glass over ice.
 That is the first layer.

-The second layer, is meant to sit in the bottom and look like it’s fading into the first.
-To do this, pour a small amount of grenadine down the side of the glass and let it pool under the ice.
+The second layer is meant to sit in the bottom and look like it’s fading into the first.
+To create this effect, pour a small amount of grenadine down the side of the glass and let it pool under the ice.

 Sipping this drink will give you the tart flavor on top and finish with the sweetness on the bottom.
 However, you can give it a stir before drinking to combine all the ingredients to create a light pink gin and sin cocktail.

-Once you’ve mastered this 2 layer drink, try you hand at a 3 layer red white and blue cocktail.
+Once you’ve mastered this 2 layer drink, try your hand at a 3 layer red white and blue cocktail.